Marek Reichman: Portfolio

-His projects include the Aston Martin One-77, the DBS, the Rapide, the 2012 Aston Martin Vanquish, the Aston Martin Vulcan, the Rolls-Royce Phantom VII, the Lincoln MKX Concept and Navicross Concept Cars.
+His projects include the Aston Martin One-77, the DBS, the Rapide, the 2012 Aston Martin Vanquish, the Aston Martin Vulcan and the Navicross Concept Cars.

 In June 2014, the Aston Martin DP-100 was unveiled, which is a concept car designed for the video game Gran Turismo 6.

 In 2015 Reichman directed the design of the Aston Martin DB10 concept car, used in the James Bond film Spectre.
 Also that year, Reichman hired the artist Kaves to do a unique paint job on their new Aston Martin Vanquish the "Vanquish Volante".
 According to Kaves he "wanted to have an art car, something tattoo-inspired, so he came to me."
 The car was meant to be auctioned at "The Art Basel" but reported to have been sold prior to the event.

 Recognition

 Reichman was awarded an honorary doctorate by Teesside University in 2011.